- Studying at APU

 - How can I apply for the APU Tuition Reduction Scholarship?

 - To apply for the APU Tuition Reduction Scholarship, you are required to submit a scholarship application essay in addition to your other documents at the time of application.
-You will be evaluated for the scholarship based on all of your application documents and interviews*.
+You will be evaluated for the scholarship based on all of your application documents, assessment tests, and interview.
 It is not possible to apply for the APU Tuition Reduction Scholarship after enrollment.

 - Does APU offer any scholarships to cover living expenses?